rsdoiel/rsdoiel.github.io/blog/2020/05/09/Oberon-7-and-the-filesystem.md

 Likewise a file can have one or more Riders associated with it.
 Each rider can move through the file independently operating on the common in memory file.
-If a file is created with `New` but not registered it can be treaded like an in-memory temp file.
+If a file is created with `New` but not registered it can be treated like an in-memory temp file.
 Closing a file writes its buffers but the file remains accessible through it handle and riders.
 If a file is not modified it doesn't need to be closed.